garyrussell/message-stream-processing/README.md

 ![alt text](rabbit-manager-view.png "Rabbit Manager")

 This is a useful interface to refer too.
-Here you can see where messages are going and what Exchanges and Queues are create
+Here you can see where messages are going and what Exchanges and Queues are created.

+The 'simple-message-producer' and SCDF itself will create the Rabbit Exchanges and Queues it required at run time.

+No configuration of the Rabbit Service is required for this demo.

 ### Connecting To SCDF via The Shell